AAbella7529/AAbella7529/README.md

 :rocket: My purpose is to gain skills and experience in this field to future-proof my IT skills in the Digital Age, Digital Transformation, The Internet of Things and Artificial Intelligence.

-:I_Code: For coding I currently used: Python, Linux, Shell Bash Scripting, SQL and PowerShell Prompt.
+:keyboard: For coding I currently used: Python, Linux, Shell Bash Scripting, SQL and PowerShell Prompt.

 :heart: I have a keen interest in Creativity and Web Design.